Tick, Tick… BOOM! is streaming now on Netflix.

 READ MORE: IN THE HEIGHTS

-In telling Jonathan’s story, Lin-Manuel Miranda cleverly uses his biographical musical Tick, Tick… BOOM! as a narration device while dovetailing this with the creation of his first musical, Superbia.
+In telling Jonathan’s story, Lin-Manuel Miranda cleverly uses his biographical musical Tick, Tick… BOOM! as a narrative device alongside his first musical, Superbia.
 As a result, Tick, Tick… BOOM! is built upon a series of flashbacks and vignettes, carefully weaved together to create a luscious tapestry of Jon’s life before RENT.
-Here, Miranda has the creative freedom to craft fantastical sequences built on Jon’s imagination and energy – a point emphasised by the opening statement, “Everything you’re about to see is true, except for the parts Jonathan made up.”
+In doing so, Miranda has the creative freedom to craft fantastical sequences built on Jon’s imagination and energy – a point emphasised by the opening statement, “Everything you’re about to see is true, except for the parts Jonathan made up.”
 The result is a glorious celebration of Larson’s story and creativity told through his eyes and imagination.

 TICK, TICK…BOOM!
 (L-R) Andrew Garfield as Jonathan Larson, Alexandra Shipp as Susan in TICK, TICK…BOOM!
 Photo Credit: Macall Polay/NETFLIX ©2021

-However, this would not work without Andrew Garfield’s energetic and electric central performance.
+Miranda’s vision would not work without Andrew Garfield’s energetic and electric central performance.
 Throughout Tick, Tick… BOOM!
 Garfield embodies Jon’s boundless enthusiasm, from his love of art and culture to his belief in music as a tool for social change.
-Here Garfield brilliantly reflects the whirring and unsettled mind of a creative genius, with every interaction the spark of a potential song or story.
-Maybe the depth of Andrew Garfield’s performance comes from a similar creative drive to that of Larson?
-After all, Garfield is also a whirlwind of talent, from a stunning west end performance in Angels in America to a fantastic movie and TV catalogue.
-In fact, I often find myself asking whether there is anything Garfield can’t do!
+Garfield brilliantly reflects the whirring and unsettled mind of a creative genius, with every interaction the spark of a potential song or story.
+Maybe the depth of Andrew Garfield’s performance comes from a similar creative drive to that of Larson; after all, Garfield is also a whirlwind of talent, from a stunning west-end performance in Angels in America to a fantastic catalogue of film and TV performances.
+In fact, I often find myself asking whether there is anything Garfield can’t do.

-Equally stunning is Miranda’s direction as Tick, Tick… BOOM! bounces from a nostalgic homage to a reflection of a changing creative scene in New York.
-Here, Tick, Tick… BOOM! joyfully defies the usual tropes of the biography and the film musical, becoming something genuinely unique.
-It is therefore disappointing that Tick, Tick… BOOM! has arrived on Netflix with little fanfare; an ongoing problem for straight to streaming movies denied a cinematic release.
+Tick, Tick… BOOM! bounces from a nostalgic homage to a reflection of a changing creative scene in New York, joyfully defying the usual tropes of the biography and the film musical and becoming something genuinely unique.
+It is, therefore, disappointing that Tick, Tick… BOOM! has arrived on Netflix with little fanfare, an ongoing problem for straight-to-streaming movies denied a cinematic release.